checkcheckzz/coding-questions/README.md

 100.Find the right most node in each level

-101.Get original number counted digit 7
+101.Get original number including digit 7

 102.Implement memmove